georghegel/containers/README.md

 In worst case for insertion and deletion we have: $$\color{white}O(\log(n))$$

 By Cormen et al. book we have next properties of the RBT:<br>
-A red-black tree is a binary search tree with one extra bit of storage per node: its color, which can be either $${\color{red}RED}$$ or $${\bg{white} \color{black}BLACK}$$.
+A red-black tree is a binary search tree with one extra bit of storage per node: its color, which can be either $${\color{red}RED}$$ or $${\color{black}BLACK}$$.
 By constraining the way nodes can be colored on any path from the root to a leaf, red-black trees ensure that no such path is more than twice as long as any other, so that the tree is approximately balanced.<br>
 Each node of the tree now contains the fields color, key, left, right, and p.
 If a child or the parent of a node does not exist, the corresponding pointer field of the node contains the value NIL.
 We shall regard these NIL'S as being pointers to external nodes (leaves) of the binary search tree and the normal, key-bearing nodes as being internal nodes of the tree.<br>
 A binary search tree is a red-black tree if it satisfies the following red-black properties:
 1. Every node is either red or black.